realtimeradio/rcf_design/docs/50-Dependencies.md

 ## Signal Data Network (SNW)

-1. SNW must provide a network switch to each of 26 racks capable of linking:
+1. SNW must provide a network switch in each of 26 racks capable of linking:
     1. 160 25 GbE links (to FSM boards)
     2. 2 100 GbE links (to RCF beamforming rack)
     2. at least 20 100 GbE links (or similar bandwidth; to RCP)
-2. SNW must provide one rack with two switches, each having at least 58 100 GbE ports.
+2. SNW must provide one rack -- the "beamforming rack" -- with two switches, each having at least 58 100 GbE ports.

 ## Radio Camera Processor (RCP)